JBHilton/hh-npi-modelling/README.md

-Development version of the Python age-household model.
+Publication version of the Python age-household model.
 Run the examples from the main repo directory.
 In order to make the `model` directory visible as Python module, run the following from the main directory of the repo e.g.